Allaev1/SQLite_DBFirst_IoC_Unity/README.md

 ![](https://github.com/Allaev1/SQLite_DataBaseFirst_Sample/blob/master/SQLite_DataBaseFirst_Sample/Assets/ExtensionAndTools.PNG)

-SQLite-net you can download from Manager of NuGet packages by entering `sqlite-net` in the search you must to download this one
+SQLite-net you can download from Manager of NuGet packages by entering `sqlite-net` in the search.
+You must to download this one

 ![](https://github.com/Allaev1/SQLite_DataBaseFirst_Sample/blob/master/SQLite_DataBaseFirst_Sample/Assets/NuGetScreen.PNG)
->NOTE: In the [Toolbox`s samples](https://github.com/ErikEJ/SqlCeToolbox/wiki#how-do-i-use-the-sql-server-compact--sqlite-toolbox) will be used previous version SQLite-net library
+>NOTE: In the [Toolbox`s samples](https://github.com/ErikEJ/SqlCeToolbox/wiki#how-do-i-use-the-sql-server-compact--sqlite-toolbox) will be used previous version SQLite-net library.
+>The latest version of this library do not create SQLite and SQLiteAsync classes

 ## Let`s generate
 Look into your Tools onto Menu row and click on `SQLite/SQL Server Compact Toolbox`

 ![](https://github.com/Allaev1/SQLite_DataBaseFirst_Sample/blob/master/SQLite_DataBaseFirst_Sample/Assets/GifShowToolbox.gif)

 There is func in this menu to add connection from current solution so you can use it.
 Not much differneces between it and simple adding but it looks good.